Doorways in the Sand: Maturation

 Zelazny portrays Fred as a hard partyer who sometimes drinks too much, a gambler, and a good student who wants to study but not get a degree.
 Professor Wexroth, Fred's academic adviser, calls Fred a playboy and an irresponsible dilettante with no desire to work or repay society.

 With regard to the maturation of his protagonists, Zelazny writes: "I am interested in characters in a state of transformation.
 I feel it would be wrong to write a book where the character proceeds through all of the action and winds up pretty much the same at the end as he was in the beginning, just having an adventure.
 He has to be changed by the things that take place."

 In this vein Krulik observes: "Growth of any fictional character depends on what he learns about himself during the course of a work, and how he changes as a result of this knowledge.
 This is a basic tenet of all literature and certainly one that Zelazny subscribes to."

 In Doorways Fred goes through a series of life-changing experiences.
 He is stalked, slapped around, beaten, chased, threatened, terrorized, tortured and shot.
 He fears mutilation and contemplates his own death.

-In the end he accepts a responsible position as an alien culture specialist for the U.S. legation to the United Nations.
+In the end he accepts a responsible position as an alien culture specialist for the US legation to the United Nations.
 And he agrees to serve as host for Speicus and travel the galaxy studying various cultures.
 His old mentor, Professor Dobson, urges him to learn something in his job, if only humility.
 Using Fred's acrophilia as a metaphor, Dobson tells him to "Keep climbing.
 That is all.
 Keep climbing, and then go a little higher."

 Allusions

 Zelazny makes many obscure literary and scientific allusions.
 His critics disagree over the effect these references might have on readers.

 Theordore Sturgeon in his introduction to Four For Tomorrow calls Zelazny's more obscure allusions "furniture."
 Some allusions, he writes "can keep a reader from his speedy progress from here to there, and that his furniture should be placed outside the traffic pattern."

 Krulik takes the view that "It's a risky business, but Zelazny has enormous stylistic power, and his strong characterizations are usually able to draw back the reader to the written word after chewing momentarily on the morsel given to him for thought."

 Lindskold feels that in stories "the reader who is uninterested in delving into the subtext can still enjoy the story simply for the plot alone."

-Below are a few of the literary and scientific allusions in Doorways:
+Below are a few of the literary and scientific allusions in Doorways in the Sand: